 DHA, a fatty acid crucial for the brain and eye development of the baby, is required by law to be included in all European baby formula.
 Although American infant formula usually includes this vital nutrient also, it's not required by the American FDA.

 HiPP was the first baby food company to introduce baby meals in a jar in the 1950s.
-All three of these fine European baby formula companies follow a philosophy that puts animal welfare and product quality above all else.
+All three of these fine European baby formula companies follow a philosophy that puts product quality and animal welfare above all else.

 Farmers take the time to notice the health status of each animal.
 Some of these organic farmers think that the cows' horns have an important function in the overall health of the animals because the horns are involved in the circulatory system and reflect overall health, somewhat similarly to how a human's hair and nails may indicate certain health problems.